EXPERIENCE

 Helvetic Guards

-In 2023, I started helping the local American Football team in Wil, the HELVETIC GUARDS, with their home games.
-I am part of the organization team for the home games and help out with all the preparations needed for a home game.
-Those things include helping with the entrance, putting up and taking down direction signs, and a couple of other things.
+In 2023, the first season of the HELVETIC GUARDS joining the European League of Football, I was part of the event team for the home games and helped out with all the preparations needed for a home game.
+Those things include helping with the entrance, putting up and taking down equipment, and a couple of other things.

 BArfuss Brauerei